lisr-pcx/on-board-tips/docs/tips_for_junior_devs.md

 + Input documentation, task scheduling, sw architecture, coding rules/style.
 + Information about third-party sw libraries, API, communication protocols ...
-+ Grants to access online resources like databases, sharepoints, email accounts, ticketing services ...
++ Grants to access online resources like databases, sharepoints, email accounts, ticketing portals ...
 + Development tools, IDE, virtual machines, sw simulators.
-Check also their sw license.
+Verify also about their sw license.
 + Access to sw repositories (starting version of the sourcecode).
-+ Have a **clear idea of the final goal** desired by stackholders/managers.
++ Have a *clear idea of the final goal* desired by stackholders/managers.
 + Have a schedule of delivery plan (when-what).

 As you are working in a team, one nice thing is to plan your holiday months ahead, maybe away from delivery dates or stressful periods, be cool with your team-mates.

 ## Basic principles

+> Do the Right Things, Right!

 + Honor deadlines and inform your team leader if there is the possibilty of delays (do not warn the day before, but almost a week before so managers can re-plan activities)
 + Test any code change, even a simple one, on every possible scenario (not only the worst one).
-Check using simulators, test benches, any usefull tool available (and known their limitations).
+Check using simulators, lab test benches, any usefull tool available (and known their limitations).
 + Share information, issues and update progress status
 + Backup your data, code, doc, test enviroinment (better if on daily basis)